 - 1. Patients who are breathless before their surgery may still be breathless. - 2.
 Leg may still be swollen if so, elevate when sitting. - 3.
 It is not unusual to get the occasional twinge of pain, but should no longer require painkillers on a regular basis. - 4.
-Patients on WARFARIN will continue to have regular blood tests. - 5.
+Patients on warfarin will continue to have regular blood tests. - 5.
 Continue to increase activities and consider returning to work. - 6.
-Receive an appointment for Cardiac Rehabilitation. - 7.
-Patients who have had valve surgery, unless all teeth and roots have been removed, must visit a dentist every 6 months and maintain good oral hygiene. - 8.
+Receive an appointment for cardiac rehabilitation. - 7.
+Patients who have had valve surgery, unless all teeth and roots have been removed, must visit a dentist every six months and maintain good oral hygiene. - 8.
 You should be feeling more confident and happy continue with health education advice. - 9.
 Activities involving the upper body e.g. digging, playing golf, racquet sports and cycling, must not be attempted until 12 weeks after operation. - 10.
 Gentle swimming is allowed after 12 weeks providing the wounds have healed. - 11.
 Follow a healthy diet. - 12.
-Outpatient appointment to see cardiologist approximately 3 months post-surgery.
+Outpatient appointment to see cardiologist approximately three months following surgery (although this may vary amongst cardiologists).